RemRinRamChi/accel-point-click/README.md

 mouseView.setClickingTargetView(findViewById(R.id.root_layout));
 ```

-The following lifecycle methods of tbe activity will need to be overriden.
+The following lifecycle methods of the activity will need to be overriden.
 It ensures that resources are freed up when the application is not running.
 ```java
 @Override
 protected void onPause() {